 To visit the old part of Nazaré, that’s bursting with character, you can get there by car, take the funicular or the stairs.
 If you decide to use the latter, keep in mind that it’s a really steep climb.

 The Funicular itself dates back to a steam-powered version from the late 19th century, and since then it’s been modernised.
 The ride is a short but very scenic one, and it runs from top to bottom and vice versa every 15 minutes and costs EUR 3 for a round trip.

 Once at the top you’ll be greeted by truly spectacular views from various viewpoints over orange roofed buildings as well as many souvenir shops that are worth a look because many products are handmade by local people.

 There is also the chapel of Ermida da Memoria, the church of The Sanctuary of Our Lady of Nazaré, and the Dr Joaquim Manso museum.

 #2.
 Visit Nazaré Lighthouse

 From O Sitio make your way to Farol Lighthouse, that’s situated right on the cliff edge and take in the views of Nazare beach on the left and Praia do Norte on the right.
-You’ll find that a lighthouse and the cliffs are a fascinating place, as they stand unbreakable against the howling winds, turbulent waters and huge swells.
+You’ll find that a lighthouse and the cliffs are fascinating places, as they stand unbreakable against the howling winds, turbulent waters and huge swells.

 The ocean was glassy on our visit, and it’s relatively calm during the summer, yet the immense power of nature can be felt on every step.
-From the top of the old Forte de São Miguel which is now a lighthouse even the most ordinary views are magical and to be able to see them you have to pay 1Euro entrance which is excellent value.
+From the top of the old Forte de São Miguel which is now a lighthouse even the most ordinary views are magical and to be able to see them you have to pay 1Euro entrance which is an excellent value.